UM-Bridge/umbridge/README.md

 As before, we can query input and output dimensions.

 ```
-std::cout << client.inputSizes << std::endl;
+client.inputSizes
-std::cout << client.outputSizes << std::endl;
+client.outputSizes
 ```

 In order to evaluate the model, we first define an input.
-Inputs consist of a std::vector of Eigen::VectorXd instances.
+Input to a model may consist of multiple vectors, and is therefore of type std::vector<std::vector<double>>.
 The following example creates a single 2D vector in that structure.

 ```
-const Eigen::VectorXd zero = Eigen::VectorXd::Ones(2);
-std::vector input = {std::reference_wrapper(zero)};
+std::vector<std::vector<double>> inputs {{100.0, 18.0}};
 ```

 The input vector can then be passed into the model.